 How is it different to live play?

-- The action is quicker paced because players are often multi-tabling and playing at more than one table at a time so they have to make quicker decisions in order to stay on top of all their different hands.
+- 1. The action is quicker paced because players are often multi-tabling and playing at more than one table at a time so they should make quicker decisions to stay on top of all their different hands.

 How many players can take part?

 Thanks to the wonders of technology and the power of the Internet, thousands of players can be playing Texas Hold'em at any given time on the top poker sites.

 Guaranteed tournaments are super popular with online players too, so it's not unusual to see more than 4,000 players joining in the action in one single tournament.